metrorailings/OwlBlog/content/posts/conference-championship-insights.md

 Meanwhile, Tampa Bay's coverage corners are holding up ridiculously well against Green Bay's receivers.

 Brady playing very well.
 Offensive line giving him so much protection too.

+Packers defense is getting clapped early.
+I think I made a mistake calling Pettine a quality coach here.
+Reality is that his defense is getting absolutely played by Tampa Bay and the sheer number of weapons they have.